-Following our spin-off from Frontline and the purchase of our original fleet in 2004, we have established ourselves as a leading international maritime asset-owning company with a large and diverse asset base across the maritime and offshore industries.
-A full fleet list is provided in Item 4D "Information on the Company" showing the assets that we currently own and charter to our customers.
+We have established ourselves as a leading international maritime asset-owning company with a large and diverse asset base across the maritime and offshore industries.
+A full fleet list is provided in "Item 4.
+Information on the Company - D. Property, Plants and Equipment" showing the assets that we currently own and charter to our customers.